AnalogJ/lexicon/README.rst

 Documentation
 =============

-Online documentation (user guide, configuration reference) is available in the `Lexicon documentation`_
+Online documentation (user guide, configuration reference) is available in the `Lexicon documentation`_.

 For a quick start, please have a look in particular at the `User guide`_.